 Each tent has its own en-suite bathroom, a comfortable bed and delicious meals provided by the hotel chef cooking Australian cuisine with bush food and native produce.
 This place is perfect for those wanting to splurge on where to stay in Exmouth.

-Around Exmouth, you’ll find a lot of cafes and casual dining places as well as food trucks.
+Around Exmouth, you’ll find a lot of cafes and casual dining places as well as food trucks near a car park.
 Since you’re right on the Ningaloo Reef, it’s no surprise that seafood is offered in most places and you can expect it to be good and fresh.